 You just want to do something mindless like watching the TV and surfing the net.

 You can’t accept this.
 There’s more to life.
-You want some time for yourself, but self-care feels like work.
+You want some time to yourself, but self-care feels like work.
 You don’t know what to write in your journal.
 You are too exhausted to move a muscle.
-You can’t seem to focus during mediation.
+You can’t seem to focus during meditation.

 So you ended up playing some games on your mobile phone and dozed off while playing it.

 How do you find time for self-care?
 What can you do to take time for yourself?